exasol/public-knowledgebase/Environment-Management/what-is-the-meaning-of-RESTART-event-in-EXA_SYSTEM_EVENTS.md

-# What is the meaning of RESTART even in EXA_SYSTEM_EVENTS
+# What is the meaning of RESTART event in EXA_SYSTEM_EVENTS

 ## Question